Every missed call is the next contractor's job.

 I keep scope tight on purpose.
 Voice agents that try to do everything end up doing nothing well.
 The agent does these four things, every time, reliably:

-The agent checks your calendar live, offers real available slots, and books straight in.
+The agent checks your calendar live, offers real available slots, and books the service call or estimate straight in.
 The customer hears confirmation in real time.
-You get an email and the event on your calendar before they hang up.
+You get the alert and the event on your calendar before they hang up.

 Answers your top questions

-Hours, service area, pricing ranges, what you do and don't service, payment methods, how soon you can get out there.
-Whatever your top 5-10 questions are.
-Tuned with your actual business in mind.
+Hours, service area, ballpark price ranges, what you do and don't service, payment methods, how soon you can get a truck out there.
+Whatever your top 5-10 questions are — tuned to your trade and your actual business.

-For everything outside its scope, the agent collects name, callback number, the situation in their own words, and urgency.
-You get an email with everything you need to call back well-prepared.
+For everything outside its scope, the agent collects name, callback number, the job in the caller's own words, and urgency — then sends it to your phone as a text the moment the call ends, with email backup.
+You're in the field, not at an inbox.
 No more "they didn't say what they wanted."

 Burst pipe at 11pm.
-Wedding emergency.
-Critical opportunity.
-The agent recognizes urgency keywords you define, attempts to reach you live, and only takes a message if you don't pick up.
-You decide what counts as urgent.
+No heat in January.
+Panel sparking.
+The agent recognizes the emergency keywords you define, attempts to reach you live, and only takes a message if you don't pick up.
+You decide what counts as an emergency — and those are the only calls that ring through.

 What it doesn't do: The agent doesn't try to close sales, give specialized advice (medical, legal, technical, or trade-specific), quote final prices, or replace your judgement.
 When the conversation goes outside its lane, it does what a good receptionist does — takes a message and gets you the context you need to call back prepared.
 Tight scope is what makes it reliable.